Orient: Etymology

-Many ancient temples, including pagan temples and the Jewish Temple in Jerusalem, were built with their main entrances facing the East.
+Many ancient temples, including pagan temples, Hindu temples, Buddhist temples, Jain temples, and the Jewish Temple in Jerusalem, were built with their main entrances facing the East.
 This tradition was carried on in Christian churches.

-The opposite term "Occident" derives from the Latin word occidens, meaning west (lit. setting < occido fall/set).
+The opposite term "Occident" derives from the Latin word occidens, meaning west (lit. setting < occidere "fall/set").
 This term meant the west (where the sun sets) but has fallen into disuse in English, in favour of "Western world".